Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Visit Any Doctor of Choosing

-Health sharing is an innovative, affordable non-insurance solution that provides excellent protection against large and even catastrophic health care needs –– at a fraction of the cost of a full-fledged, traditional group health insurance policy.
+Cost sharing is setup via a coop or a health sharing arrangement.
+Both are affordable non-insurance solutions that provides excellent protection against large and even catastrophic health care needs –– at a fraction of the cost of a full-fledged, traditional group health insurance policy.

 “We were hesitant at first to move our company’s health care plan away from the larger corporations, but have found the transition to be rewarding for our employees and less expensive for us as a company.
 In fact, our savings were so significant that our firm offered to cover our employee’s first major incident as an added benefit to our staff.”